EtherProject/EtherEngine/docs/quick-start_en.md

 The EtherAPI launcher will automatically load the `Main.lua` file in the current directory as the entry file as default.
 Although we recommend using `Main.lua` as the entry file, the file name is not case sensitive, such as `main.lua` and even `mAIn.lua` are both legal.

-In addition, all modules referenced by relative paths will use the root directory of the launcher as the root directory, such as `moudle = require("mods/moudle_name")` only when the `mods` folder exists in the directory where the launcher is located and The execution will be successful only when there is a Lua module file named `moudle_name` in the folder.
+In addition, all modules referenced by relative paths will use the root directory of the launcher as the root directory, such as `module = require("mods/module_name")` only when the `mods` folder exists in the directory where the launcher is located and The execution will be successful only when there is a Lua module file named `module_name` in the folder.
 Of course, the method of customizing the module loading path by modifying `package.path` or `package.cpath` is also effective.

 ---